Max Schmeling: Cultural references

 The American-German film Joe and Max (2002) tells the true story of Joe Louis and Max Schmeling and their enduring friendship.

 In the book The Amazing Adventures of Kavalier and Clay, Joe Kavalier is beaten up by someone who may or may not have been Max Schmeling.
 The author hints that it probably wasn't, as Schmeling should have been fighting in Poland at the time.

+In 2005, Österreichische Post issued a stamp commemorating Max Schmeling, based on the 1926 painting by German artist George Grosz.

 In Rocky IV, the climactic fight between American Rocky Balboa and Russian Ivan Drago was inspired by the bout between Joe Louis and Max Schmeling, updated to reflect Cold War relationships.

 Schmeling also appears as a character in the opera, Shadowboxer, based on the life of Joe Louis.

 Schmeling figures prominently in the 2010 novel by P.F.
 Kluge A Call From Jersey.

 In a novel by Curzio Malaparte, Kaputt (1944), Schmeling figures prominently in the chapter "Cricket in Poland" depicting a gathering in February 1942 hosted by Governor-General Dr. Hans Frank in the Belvedere palace in Warsaw.

 Schmeling's role as a paratrooper in World War II is mentioned in the Günter Grass novel The Tin Drum (1959).

 For the film Max Schmeling – Eine deutsche Legende (2010) another former boxing champion, who moreover had known him, played Max Schmeling: Henry Maske.

 The Voyagers! episode "All Fall Down" depicts his second fight with Joe Louis.
 The series' time travelling protagonists Phineas Bogg and Jeffrey Jones convinced Louis not to back out of the fight and witnessed his victory over Schmeling in Yankee Stadium on 22 June 1938.